ntulenev/HttpClientTestExample/README.md

 # HttpClient Test example

-### HttpClient process requests via implementation of abstract class HttpMessageHandler.
+### HttpClient handles requests via implementation of abstract class HttpMessageHandler.

 #### It can be easily changed with stub for tests.